leof98/python/README.md

 - **Python**: For all coding tasks and projects.
 - **Jupyter Notebook**: For interactive coding and explanations (where applicable).
 - **External Libraries**: Such as Pandas, Flask, Matplotlib, and more (depending on the project).

-## How to Use

-Feel free to browse the repository and use the code for educational purposes.
-Each folder contains detailed subdirectories with README files for specific projects, explaining their purpose and implementation.

 ## Contributing